michaeledgar/ruby-patches/jruby/in_operator/README.md

 # `in` Operator

 **Author:** Michael Edgar
-**Date:** 7/9/2011
+**Date:** 7/10/2011

 ## What it does

-This patch adds a simple syntax change to Ruby 1.9's grammar: the `in` operator, which acts much like Python's.
+This patch adds a simple syntax change to JRuby's grammar: the `in` operator, which acts much like Python's.
 The following code is equivalent:

 ```